showmeyourlens/VibeTravel/.ai/prd.md

 - ID: US-005
 - Title: View Generated Itinerary
-- Description: As a user, I want to see the generated travel plan clearly displayed after submitting my preferences.
+- Description: As a logged-in user, I want to see the generated travel plan clearly displayed after submitting my preferences.
 - Acceptance Criteria:
   - 1. The plan is displayed day-by-day.
   - 2. Each day lists the suggested activities in a sequential order.